 Monopolies want to look non-dominant and weak by defining their markets broadly.

 Basically, they say the opposite: monopoly companies define their market broadly and say they’re in tough competition because they don’t want unwanted attention from regulators.

 An original Tajikistan restaurant, for example, might say they’re in a league of their own as the only restaurant of its kind in the city.

 Since they don’t have to worry so much about profits, they can allow themselves to treat their employees well, to invest in new helpful technologies and to fund social projects.

-It’s the companies in perfect competition that are the most cut-throat businesses instead.
+It’s the companies in a perfect competition that are the most cut-throat businesses instead.